- Marianne Benforado L.Ac. Dipl.OM

 Your Extra Credit Suggestions

-Here are two more, extra credit suggestions for your “back-to-basics” cleanse:
+Here are three more extra credit suggestions for your “back-to-basics” cleanse:

 Aim to eat at least 4-5 cups of veggies daily.
 Yep, you read that right.
 4-5 cups a day.
 And sorry to break it to you but salad doesn’t really count.
 It doesn’t have the dense nutrition of leafy greens and cruciferous vegetables.